 An audit of internal control over financial reporting involves performing procedures to obtain audit evidence about whether a material weakness exists.
 The procedures selected depend on the auditor's judgment, including the assessment of the risk that a material weakness exists.
-An audit of internal control over financial reporting also involves obtaining an understanding of internal control over financial reporting and testing and evaluating the design and operating effectiveness of internal control over financial reporting and testing and evaluating the design and operating effectiveness of internal control over financial reporting on internal control over financial reporting based on the assessed risk.
+An audit of internal control over financial reporting also involves obtaining an understanding of internal control over financial reporting and testing and evaluating the design and operating effectiveness of internal control over financial reporting based on the assessed risk.
 Our audit of internal control also considered the Agency's process for evaluating and reporting on internal control over financial reporting based on criteria established under FMFIA.
 Our audits also included performing such other procedures as we considered necessary in the circumstances.